Media and Communications: Regulatory Agencies

 The Superior Audiovisual Council (CSA) regulates the audiovisual sector in Belgium for non-German speaking citizens.
 The council mainly assigns broadcasting licenses for TV and radio, monitors operators' compliance with laws, and ensures quality, appropriate broadcasts.
 Only available in French.

 The Regulatory Authority for Telecommunications and Transportation, also known as Autoridad de Regulación y Fiscalización de Telecomunicaciones y Transportes (ATT), regulates communications, transportation, and post in Bolivia.
-Examples of the authority's responsibilities for the communications sector include granting licenses, setting tariffs, managing the radio frequency spectrum, developing new equipment, and setting standards for the equipment.
+The ATT website contains information about its functions, legal framework, each of the sectors it is responsible for regulating, and recent news.
 Only available in Spanish.

 The Communications Regulatory Agency (CRA) regulates communication and broadcasting in Bosnia and Herzegovina.
 The site contains information and regulations on telecommunications, broadcasting, radio spectrum management, and news.